I want to introduce Dave and Lori.

 Like a lot of people, they have everyday expenses, a mortgage, and the cost of helping their kids pay for school.
 Dave and Lori have travel goals but aren’t sure how to make them a reality.

-They approached me in March to talk miles and points, my favorite topic!
-They asked me about some of the trips I had taken using miles and points before explaining their goals.
-Here is a piece of our conversation.
+They approached me to talk miles and points, my favorite topic!
+They asked me why I travel hack about some of the trips I had taken using miles and points before explaining their goals.
+Here’s a piece of our conversation.

 What is your travel goal?